 Hanging Leg Raise

-The hanging leg raise is an excellent exercise for targeting the lower portion of your rectus
+The hanging leg raise is an excellent exercise for targeting the lower portion of your rectus abdominis.
+Unlike crunches, which focus on stimulating the upper abdominals, leg raises force the hips and lower portion of the abdominals to flex and tilt the pelvis.

 With a double-overhand grip, hang from a pull-up bar with your elbows slightly bent and shoulders retracted.